vishalmehra81/Caraoke/README.md

 **Weekned HW**

-This is the assignment involvong Python.
+This is the assignment involving Python.